felipet/lacoctelera_backend/README.md

 > This service is in an early stage of development.

 This repository includes the backend side of La Coctelera web service.
-The frontend side of the service shall be found [here][lacoctelera_frontend].
+The frontend side of the service is found [here][lacoctelera_frontend].
 The service's backend is developed in Rust using [Actix-Web][actix] as web framework.

 # Build & Deploy